julia-hof/dataiku-data-contracts/README.md

 If a metadata type is enabled, it will appear in the macro screen when users generate a data contract.
 If it is disabled, that field will be hidden from the macro and omitted from the generated JSON.

+Tags are written as an array, so users can select more than one tag for the same column.
+Classifications and categories are single-select per column.

 ![Plugin Settings](assets/parameter_config.png)

 ### Tags

 Add the tag values that users should be able to select for columns when generating data contracts.
-Tags are written to the contract as an array, so users can select multiple tags for a single column.

 Enable **Allow custom tag values** if users should be able to type their own tag values in addition to selecting from the configured list.
 Leave this unchecked if users should only use the approved tag values configured by the plugin administrator.
+Custom tags are added to the same `tag` array as configured dropdown tags.

+If custom tag values are not enabled, users can only choose from the tag values configured in the plugin settings.

 ### Classifications

 Add the classification values that users should be able to select for columns.
-Classifications are single-select per column.

 Enable classifications only if your organization uses a formal classification taxonomy.
 If classifications are not needed, disable this option and the generated contract will omit the `classification` field.

 ### Categories

 Add the category values that users should be able to select for columns.
-Categories are single-select per column.

 Enable categories only if your organization groups sensitive or governed data into categories.
 If categories are not needed, disable this option and the generated contract will omit the `category` field.